-MIMO technique for diversity gain [7] takes advantage of the signals arriving at the receiver by secondary channels and signals arriving from multipath propagation.
-These signals can be combined constructively at the receiver, i.e., in a favorable way to estimate the information transmitted.
-It is possible to take advantage of temporal diversity, frequency diversity or space diversity.
-Figure 2 shows a example of MIMO system for diversity gain, where h{ij} represents the channel gain between the i-th transmitter antenna and the j-th receiver antenna.
+MIMO technique for diversity gain [7] takes advantage of the signals arriving at the receiver by multiple channels.
+These signals can be combined constructively at the receiver side, i.e., in a favorable way to estimate the information transmitted.
+It is possible to take advantage of temporal diversity or frequency diversity combined with space diversity.
+Figure 2 shows an example of MIMO system for diversity gain, where h{ij} represents the channel gain between the i-th transmitter antenna and the j-th receiver antenna.

 Fig. 2.
-MIMO system for diversity gain.
+Block diagram of a MIMO system for diversity gain.